All documents

 Managed – FPT Database Engine

-Updated on 10 Jan 2026
+Updated on 28 Apr 2026

 Operational actions

-• Start: Starts a database cluster that is in the Stopped state.
+• Start: Starts a database cluster that is in the "Stopped" state.
 The cluster status changes to “Starting”, and then to “Running” when it becomes available.

 • Restart: Restarts a running database cluster.
 This operation stops and then starts the cluster, and is typically used to apply configuration changes or resolve transient issues.
 The status shows “Restarting” and returns to “Running” when the operation completes.